soilwise-he/Geopackage-so/geopackage_ddl/README.md

 To do this:
 1. Open the empty GeoPackage model available at [http://www.geopackage.org/data/empty.gpkg](http://www.geopackage.org/data/empty.gpkg) using a database manager (e.g., DBeaver).

-2. Execute the SQL instructions from the `create.sql` file in the query window.
+2. Execute the SQL instructions using the provided SQL files:

-- The `create.sql` file includes:
+- `DDL_SO.sql`
+    - Contains Data Definition Language (DDL) statements.
-    - **Data Definition Language (DDL):** Instructions to create tables and their relationships.
+    - Used to create the full INSPIRE Soil database structure, including tables and relationships.

+- `DDL_PRAGMA_SO.sql`
+    - Implements custom triggers to enforce foreign key constraints.
+    - Ensures referential integrity even when PRAGMA foreign_keys = OFF.
+     - Acts as a fallback mechanism for environments where foreign key enforcement is not enabled by default.

+- `META_SO.sql`
+    - Includes instructions to populate GeoPackage metadata (non-INSPIRE format).
+    - Supports metadata integration for both reading and writing operations.

+- `DML_SO.sql`
+    - Contains Data Manipulation Language (DML) statements.
-    - **Data Manipulation Language (DML):** Instructions to populate the `codelist` table with the necessary codelists required for its functionality.
+    - Populates the codelist table with required values for correct functionality.

-- Some constraints have been managed through both form management and trigger creation, in order to:
-    - assist user data entry.
-    - ensures data integrity in case of massive data entry.

 ---